micromata/Baumeister/README.md

 require('select2');
 ```

-Finally add the library to the `bundleExternalJS` section of `baumeister.json` to add the sources the `vendor.js` bundle.
+Finally add the library to the `bundleExternalJS` section of `baumeister.json` to add the sources the `vendor.bundle.js`file.

 ```
 bundleExternalJS": ["jquery", "bootstrap", "select2"]